materiaraiding/materiaraiding-old/_ultimate/fru.md

 After flashbanging your monitor, Shiva will rise into the air and spawn 2 large AOEs opposite eachother on the edge of the arena.

-Looking from NW to E, the AOE that is in this quadrant will become **RELATIVE NORTH**.
+Looking from NW to E, the AOE that is in this quadrant will become **relative North**.

 Either DPS or Supports will then be marked by 4 purple (name) AOEs that will spawn a star shaped AOE after a delay.

-Our goal in this mechanic is to place these AOE markers in specific positions such that we form safe spots within Relative North and Relative South.
+Our goal in this mechanic is to place these AOE markers in specific positions such that we form safe spots within relative North and relative South.

 Shiva will then cast 1 of 2 abilities: